siavashtab/Cstructs/README.md

 -----------

-In all data structures there is a node object which contains the main data have to be stored.
+In all data structures there is a node object which contains the main data that have to be stored.
 For different purposes you can modify this  - based on the data that you want to store - in order to use these data structures.